nitro-digital/nitro-cloud-starter/content/pages/hu/about.md

       metaverse to the classic web).

-      We are looking for challenges in which we can think together with our customers.
+      HU\_We are looking for challenges in which we can think together with our customers.
 We believe in partnership, to deliver stable solutions: whether it’s a marketing campaign, a static website, or even a more sophisticated, web-based solution.